-Robert J. Wedin has served as our Vice President since 1993.
+Robert Wedin has served as our Executive Vice President since August 2020, and prior was Vice President since 1993.
 Mr. Wedin joined us in 1973 at our then Santa Barbara packinghouse.
 Beginning in 1990, Mr. Wedin served as a director of the California Avocado Commission for a period of ten years.
 Mr. Wedin currently is a board member of Producesupply.org and serves as a member of that organization's executive committee.